How to Can Peaches

 Process in boiling water canner for 30 minutes.

-Remove jars from canner and place on a towel on the kitchen counter to cool.
+Remove jars from boiling water canner and place on a towel on the kitchen counter to cool.
 After they are cool, test the seals to make sure the jars sealed after processing.

 Yield: 7 quarts